saumya9132/WordPress-Personal-Portfolio-Project/README.md

 * 🌐 Personal Portfolio Website – Responsive WordPress portfolio showcasing my skills, projects, certifications, and contact information.
 * 🗄️ MySQL Database Project – Database queries and analysis for efficient data management and reporting.

-* Also a button is added in the website to directly see my Dashboard Excel Project:
+* Also a button is added in the website to directly see my Salary Dashboard under Dashboard File:

 ![projectsection](wp_web_projectlink.png)